 6. Rate Limiting at Profile Level

 By default, a profile can access all assigned APIs up to the organization allowance for hits across all APIs within a minute.
+The organization allowance is stated in the Jitterbit license agreement.
 If the organization allowance is 10 hits per minute, only 10 hits within a minute will be allowed across all APIs.

-Rate limiting is enabled by checking the box in the Rate Limits section of the profile and selecting a number of hits in the Hits Per Minute field.
-This limit is per profile, not per organization or API.
+Rate limiting at the profile level is enabled by checking the box in the Rate Limits section of the profile and selecting a number of hits in the Hits Per Minute field.
+This limit is per profile, not per organization, environment, or API.

 - Rate Limiting enforces a maximum number of hits this particular profile can make against all assigned APIs during a period of one minute.